ResourcesInsight

 What is population health management software?

 Population health management (PHM) software refers to digital tools used to manage the health outcomes of a group of individuals within a predefined population.
-The goal of PHM software is to provide proactive, value-based care through preventive interventions that reduce the risk of illness progression.
+The goal of PHM software is to help healthcare providers deliver proactive, value-based care through preventive interventions that reduce the risk of illness progression.

-1. PHM software aggregates data from various sources, including electronic health records (EHRs), self-reported patient data, claims information, and social determinants of health (SDoH).
+1. PHM software aggregates data from various sources, including electronic health records (EHRs), self-reported patient data, claims data, and social determinants of health (SDoH) information.

-2. The software analyzes data points to contextualize each patient’s care needs.
+2. The software analyzes the data points to contextualize each patient’s care needs.

-3. Providers use these insights to set goals based on population and performance benchmarks.
+3. Providers use these insights to prioritize the right resources needed to achieve goals based on population and performance benchmarks.

-What features should health systems look for in population health management software?
+What features does population health management software offer?

-• Data aggregation and integration.
-PHM software can collect and integrate data from EHRs, insurance claims, patients’ self-reported data, and other sources to offer a comprehensive view of a patient’s health needs.
+• Data aggregation: PHM software collects and aggregates data from many sources to offer a comprehensive view of a patient’s health needs.

-• Patient engagement.
-PHM software often includes tools and strategies that enable patients to actively manage their care.
-These include accessible patient portals, mobile apps, and administrative reminders that promote care plan adherence.
+• Patient engagement: PHM software often includes tools and strategies that enable patients to actively manage their care.
+These include accessible patient portals, mobile apps, and administrative reminders that promote adherence to care plans.

-• Referral management.
-When patients need to be referred to specialists or other healthcare services, referral management features streamline the process.
+• Referral management: When patients need to be referred to specialists or other healthcare services, referral management capabilities streamline the process.
 This feature also tracks and analyzes referral trends and patterns to maximize positive outcomes.

-• Quality management.
-This feature uses performance tracking indicators, health outcomes, and patient satisfaction to monitor and provide suggestions for improving quality performance.
+• Quality management: This feature uses performance-tracking indicators, health outcomes, and patient satisfaction to monitor quality and provide performance improvement suggestions.

 By leveraging all of these features, healthcare organizations can transition from reactive care to proactive health management.
 However, the specific solution your team chooses will also depend on your population health goals.
 For instance, you might prioritize finding a solution with user-friendly capabilities that connects disparate care teams.
 This promotes more effective disease management across different settings and providers.